-- Accuracy Circle-On/Off: toggles the circle on and off.
+- Accuracy Circle-On/Off: toggles the circle On and Off.
 The circle represents the approximate accuracy of the unit based on EPE, DOP, and basemap quality.
 Your location is within the circle. - Lat/Lon Grid-Text-None, Small, Medium, and Large: controls the screen size of the name.
-Zoom-Auto, Off, 120 ft-800 mi: sets the maximum scale the feature should appear. - Map Outlines-On/Off: toggles the coverage boxes for BlueChart/MapSource data on and off.
+Zoom-Auto, Off, 120 ft-800 mi: sets the maximum range the feature should appear. - Map Outlines-On/Off: toggles the coverage boxes for BlueChart/MapSource data on and off.